pmb6tz/windows-desktop-switcher/README.md

 ^space::send, #{tab}                   <- <Ctrl> + <Space> will open Desktop Manager by sending <Win> + <Tab>
 ```

+After any changes to the configuration the program needs to be closed and opened again.
 You can find the explanation for the Desktop Manager hotkey [here](https://github.com/pmb6tz/windows-desktop-switcher/issues/41).
 For more detailed description of hotkeys check out [AutoHotkey docs](https://autohotkey.com/docs/Hotkeys.htm).

 ## Running on boot